FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/Bilinear-Kernel-system/fp32/README.md

 ### 3. Compile the A72 Host Application

-When all the new AI Engine outputs are created, the host application is compiled using g++.
+Once the `.xsa` has been generated, the host application is compiled using g++.
 The host code uses [XRT](http://www.github.com/Xilinx/XRT) (Xilinx Run Time) as an API to talk to the AI Engine and PL kernels.
 Let's have a look to the `host.cpp` code.

 After a check on the number of argument, the host application opens the XCLBIN file, which contains the bitstream for the PL and the executables for AIE array.